II. Creation of Light in the Big Bang

 ...
 Now I suppose someone could maintain that these verses do not describe the Big Bang.
 But identifying the Big Bang with these verses provides very nice and scientifically accurate answers to St. Augustine's questions.
 And if that identity is denied, then they are left with the same puzzles that St. Augustine faced.

 Was the sun itself not created until Day Four?
 This question has nothing to do with the interpretation of Day One, so it is not necessary to answer it here.
+It is my view that the Solar System formed at some time between Day One and Day Two, but that event is not explicitly mentioned in Genesis 1.

 Further Thoughts: From the viewpoint of both theology and of science, these verses of Day One are the most profound and most unexpected statements of the entire creation account, perhaps in the entire Bible.
 Who would have thought that the proper way to begin a creation account is with the creation of light?
 And yet, with the insight of modern science, this is exactly the correct way to begin the creation account.08 In truth, the universe did begin with the creation of light—pure radiant energy at intense heat: so hot that no elements, not even protons and neutrons, or the quarks that form them, could exist.
 This beginning is the Big Bang.